Botanic Garden the place to bee this weekend

-Admission is £8.80 with gift aid (£8 without) and is free to under 18s, Friends of the Garden, University of Bristol staff and ALL students.
+Admission: £10 (or £11 with gift aid donation); free to under 18s, Friends of the Garden, University of Bristol staff, retired staff and alumni and ALL students, carers of visitors.

 About the University of Bristol Botanic Garden